Chris Evert: Tennis career

 Evert played a reduced schedule in 1989 and retired from the professional tour after the US Open.
 Upon her retirement, she had amassed 18 Grand Slam singles titles (at the time, an Open Era record, male or female), won 157 singles titles (at the time, the record for male or female) and 32 doubles titles.
-In her 303 tournaments played, Evert reached 229 finals with a win–loss record of 157–72 (68.6%) and 273 semifinals with a win–loss record of (90.1%).
-Her losses before the semifinal: first round (7); second round – two of which were defaults (6); third round – two of which were defaults (6); and quarterfinal losses (11).
 Evert won the WTA Tour Championships four times and helped the United States win the Fed Cup eight times.
 Evert's last match was a 6–3, 6–2 win over Conchita Martínez in the final of the 1989 Fed Cup.